Group-10-Studios/Mission-Control/architecture_design/architecture-design.md

 #### 4.2.2 Development Methodology
 We realise the importance of being agile for software development, so we are following the Scrum methodology.
 This means we are breaking up work into weekly sprints, with the subsequent sprint plannings and reviews that follows.
-We also have fortnightly retrospectives with our senior manger.
+We also have fortnightly retrospectives with our senior manager.

 #### 4.2.3 Development Standards
 To ensure we are developing quality code, all tickets/issues go through a Merge Request process.
 When making a merge request, the assignee must follow a template which includes headings for: